hillsar13/Credit_Risk_Analysis/README.md

 <img width="805" alt="Screen Shot 2022-04-24 at 4 08 18 PM" src="https://user-images.githubusercontent.com/95551195/164998754-406080db-9489-44c8-809d-67d1cf7f72a3.png">

 Balance Accuracy is 93%, while the High-Risk Precision is 7%.
 Sensitiviy is around 91% with an F1 score of 14%.

+## Summary

+Following the completion of the 6 Machine Learning Models, the results highlight the following 'best fit':
+- **Easy Ensemble AdaBoost Classifier**
+- **Balanced Random Forest Classifier**
+- **SMOTEENN**
+- **SMOTE Oversampling** / **Naive Random Oversampling**
+- **UnderSampling**

+The model of 'best fit' is the **Easy Ensemble AdaBoost Classifier** with a Balance Accuracy of 93%, High-Risk Precision of 7%, Sensitiviy of 91%, and an F1 score of 14%.
+However, it is necessary to highlight the concern around the small/skewed sample size of low_risk apps (68470) vs high_risk apps (347).
+The models may predict differing outcomes if provided with equated samples/datasets.